Fanger53/the-Game-/README.md

 2. Run the following command - git clone git@github.com:Fanger53/the-Game-.git
 3. Cd into the directory - cd the-Game-
 4. run "npm install", to install NPM packages
+5. Then run, npm run build
-5. Open the live server on your VScode
+6. Open the live server on your VScode

 ## :mechanical_arm: How to run the tests
 Open your terminal and cd into the directory - cd the-Game- $